Zunaeed-Imran/PHP_Learn_from_W3_School/README.md

 19. PHP Superglobal - $_GET
 - Example of GET method
 - $_GET is an array of variables passed to the current script via the URL parameters.
-- $_POST is an array of variables passed to the current script via the HTTP POST method.
+- Information sent from a form with the GET method is visible to everyone

 19.2.
 PHP Superglobal - $_GET
 - More simple example of GET Method.
+- GET also has limits on the amount of information to send.
+The limitation is about 2000 characters.
+- GET should NEVER be used for sending passwords or other sensitive information!
+- GET may be used for sending non-sensitive data.

+20. PHP Superglobal - $_POST,
+- $_POST is an array of variables passed to the current script via the HTTP POST method.
+- and has no limits on the amount of information to send.
+- POST supports advanced functionality such as support for multi-part binary input while uploading files to server.
+- However, because the variables are not displayed in the URL, it is not possible to bookmark the page.